San Miguel Island

+Public passenger access to San Miguel Island is provided by the Island Packers ferry service out of the Ventura Harbor.

 History

 Colonies of ancient puffins lived on the island in the Late Pleistocene.
 There is also fossil evidence for a giant mouse and dwarf mammoth during the same time period.

 Archaeological research has shown that San Miguel Island was first settled by humans about 13,000 years ago, when San Miguel was still part of the larger Santarosae Island that was closer to the coast and connected the northern Channel Islands when sea levels were lower near the end of the Last Glacial.
 Because the northern Channel Islands have not been connected to the adjacent mainland in recent geological history, the Paleo-Indians who first settled the island clearly had boats and other maritime technologies.
 San Miguel was occupied by the ancestors of the Chumash people for many millennia, who developed a complex and rich maritime culture based on marine fishing, hunting, and gathering.
 Rough seas and risky landings did not daunt the Chumash people.
-They called the island Tuquan in the Chumash language, and for many centuries, they built and used sophisticated canoes, called tomols, made from sewn planks caulked with asphaltum (bitumen).
+They called the island Tuqan in the Chumash language, and for many centuries, they built and used sophisticated canoes, called tomols, made from sewn planks caulked with asphaltum (bitumen).
 In tomols, they fished and hunted in island waters and participated in active trade with their neighbors on the other islands and mainland.